eriol/telegram-group2mastodon/README.md

 - [x] Handle messages with 1 photo and caption.
 - [x] Handle messages with multiple photos.
 - [x] Add configuration variable to set mastodon message visibility.
-- [ ] Set the Telegram channels allowed to use the bot: we don't want spam from someone that just add the bot somewhere.
+- [x] Set the Telegram channel allowed to use the bot: we don't want spam from someone that just add the bot somewhere.